 Polygons as the geometrical expression of numbers

 A so-called "n-gon" (a polygon with n corners or sides) can be divided, firstly, into its n sectors.
 It is what we call a "Type A polygon" (the term also applies to a polygon with its sectors turned into tetractyses).
 Then each triangular sector can be divided into three sectors, i.e., each sector can be turned into a Type A triangle.
-This is a "Type B polygon" (as it also is when its 3n triangles are turned into tetractyses).
-Such division can proceed indefinitely, generating Type C polygons, each of whose sectors is a Type B triangle, then Type D polygons, each of whose sectors is a Type C triangle, etc. Discussion here will be mostly confined to Type A and Type B polygons.
+This is a "Type B polygon" (it is also this when its 3n triangles are turned into tetractyses).
+Such division can proceed indefinitely, generating Type C polygons, each of whose sectors is a Type B triangle, then Type D polygons, each of whose sectors is a Type C triangle, etc. The nomenclature used here is not entirely adequate because the English alphabet has only 26 letters, whereas the number of ways (for any given n) an n-gon can be divided up is infinite.
+However, discussion here will be mostly confined to Type A and Type B polygons — the first four types at the most — and so the nomenclature will serve its purpose, even though it cannot apply for any level of division of polygons (Article 65 provides nomenclature for the general case).
 The way in which the Type C triangle embodies the dimension 248 of the rank-8, exceptional Lie group E8 used in superstring theory is discussed here.

 The regular polygons are the simplest way of symbolizing integers by the number of their corners or sides, starting with the integer 3 as the number of corners or sides of the equilateral triangle.
 However, there are three more subtle ways in which polygons embody numbers, whether regular or not: